 This area is also usually flooded with some pretty talented skateboarders.
 If you’re lucky you might just catch a show.

-If you know anything about Brooklyn, it’s probably that it’s home to the World’s Most Fabulous Cheesecake.
+If you know anything about Brooklyn, it’s probably that it’s home to the most famous slice of New York cheesecake.

 If you aren’t able to dine-in, Junior’s will ship the cheesecake to you via Gold Belly!